-More than a year of living through a pandemic has really increased anxiety for a lot of people.
+More than two years of living through a pandemic has really increased anxiety for a lot of people.
 If we define anxiety as worry or unease about an imminent event with an uncertain outcome, it’s easy to see why.
 However, it really isn’t healthy to feel anxious all the time, even when outcomes are uncertain.
-Anxiety started rising even before 2020, though.
+Anxiety started rising even before the start of 2020, though.

 Anxiety as a Survival Tactic: